spielsuechtig/servogripper/README.md

 - 2x 3 mm x 72 mm steel rods
   Used for the top part with the jaws.
 - 1x 3 mm x 15 mm steel rod
   Used for the gear connection.
-Since this size may be hard to find, it is easiest to buy a 3 mm x 200 mm rod and cut it to length.
+  Since this sizes may be hard to find, it is easiest to buy a 3 mm x 200 mm rod and cut it to length.
 - Super glue
   Used to secure the rods in the top part.
 - 3 mm drill bit